 We have identified six global strategic challenge portfolios:

 - security, protracted conflict, refugee crises and forced displacement.

 Our investments and partnerships are helping to tackle these challenges and deliver sustainable solutions.

 The challenge portfolios align with the United Nations Sustainable Development Goals.
 They help to maximise the real-world impact of research funded by the Global Challenges Research Fund (GCRF) both by focusing research in the challenge areas and by encouraging joined-up thinking and research across the areas.

-There are eight challenge leaders across the six portfolio areas.
+There are five challenge leaders across the six portfolio areas.
 They fly the flag internationally for GCRF.

 Their role is to ensure the fund moves the world closer to achieving the sustainable development goals by helping to forge diverse, exciting, equitable partnerships between UK researchers and academics, policy makers and community groups across the globe.
 An equitable partnership is one that recognises that partners have different strengths, skills and ways of working, but ensures that all decision-making processes are open and two-way and that decisions, including on roles, allocation of resources, and sharing of benefits, are based on fairness.

 They provide strong, intellectual and strategic leadership for each portfolio and strengthen coordination across delivery partners.
 They draw on the knowledge and experience of the fund’s strategic advisory group and on the various GCRF groups in the UKRI councils and our delivery partners.

 The challenge leaders are:

 - cities and sustainable infrastructure: Dr Jaideep Gupte, Institute of Development Studies